daveho/DIY8bit/Mechanical/README.md

 The frame for the enclosure is built using 15x15mm aluminum extrusions, specifically [MakerBeam XL](https://www.makerbeam.com/makerbeamxl/).
-[OpenBeam](https://www.makerbeam.com/openbeam/) is the same profile, but does not have threaded holes at the ends of the beam (which is needed to use the corner connectors.)
+[OpenBeam](https://www.makerbeam.com/openbeam/) is the same profile, but does not have threaded holes at the ends of the beam (which are needed to use the corner connectors.)

 Pictures of the frame: